gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 ![Weather Class](Images/WeatherClass.png "Weather Class")

-The first program is a .Net Core console application and its responsibility is to show all the events sent by the sensor.
+The first program is a .Net Core Console Application that shows data sent by DHT22 Sensor/Rasperry and by simulator.

 ![Console Client](Images/ConsoleClient.png "Console Client")

-The second program is a .Net Core Web Application and its responsability is also to show all the events sent by the sensor
+The second program is a .Net Core Web Application that shows data sent by DHT22 Sensor/Rasperry and by simulator.

 ![Web Client](Images/WebClient.png "Web Client")

+In these cases the previous images show simulted data.

 # Develop the solution